 - Accept responsibility and accountability for providing safe and healthy workplaces and prevention of work-related injury and illness.

-- Establish an OH&S policy (see Clause 5.2) and related OH&S objectives in line with the organization's strategy and the standard’s requirements.
+- Establish an OH&S policy (see Clause 5.2) and related OH&S objectives in line with the organisation’s strategy and the standard’s requirements.

 - Ensure the OH&S management system achieves its objectives.